What is the Weather Like in Wallis and Futuna in November?

 The surrounding lagoon and ocean waters remain beautifully warm in November, averaging around 29°C (84.2°F), making it an excellent time for swimming, snorkelling and other water-based activities.

-Coral-rich lagoons and sheltered beaches provide inviting conditions for enjoying the marine environment despite the seasonal increase in rainfall.
+Coral-rich reefs and sheltered beaches provide inviting conditions for enjoying the marine environment despite the seasonal increase in rainfall.

 Hours of Sun in November

-November brings long tropical days with around 13 hours of daylight and several hours of sunshine, making it a pleasant time for outdoor exploration.
+November brings long tropical days with around 13 hours of daylight, making it a pleasant time for outdoor adventures.

 Despite the increase in humidity and occasional showers, there is still ample opportunity to enjoy beaches, lagoons and coastal walks.
 Warm temperatures and gentle breezes help create a relaxed atmosphere for sightseeing and water-based activities.